VolodymyrChapman/Encoding-sequences-with-over-4-states/README.md

 # Encoding
-Methods of encoding messages (or any sequence of more than 4 possible states) using circular Chaos Game Representation algorithm
+Methods of encoding messages (or any sequence of more than 4 possible states) using a circular Chaos Game Representation (CGR) algorithm.

-encoding_messages.py works through steps to encode messages into a single X and Y coordinate.
-If the cipher used to encode the message is known, the original message can be decoded from the coordinates.
-The file contains functions for:
+Important note: Unlike square CGR, use of symbolic python (SymPy) is essential for accuracy of the circular chaos game encoding method due to the use of irrational numbers.

+text_to_CGR_coordinates.py returns all of the CGR coordinates for an encoded message

+text_to_final_CGR_coordinate.py returns only the final X and Y coordinates of an encoded message

+Both
    1) Creating ciphers by randomising a list of characters

    2) Assigning each character in a message with a point (Ln) on a radius 1 circle (x^2 + y^2 = 1).
       These values are used to determine the final X and Y values (the encoded message) in step 3.

-3) Encoding of the message using an extended Chaos Game algorithm, using a rearranged chaos game algorithm:
+   3) Encoding of the message using the circular Chaos Game algorithm:
-Original algorithm:
+      Note: text_to_CGR_coordinates.py uses the original algorithm:
             Xn+1 = (Xn + Ln)/2     where Xn is the current X coordinate of the point and Ln is the coordinate of the associated character on the circle

-Rearranged algorithm to give only final value of X:
+            text_to_final_CGR_coordinate.py uses summation of the algorithm to find final X and Y values:
             Xm = Sum of Ln/2^(m-n)     starting at n=0, where Ln is the coordinate of the associated letter on the circle, n is the position of the letter in the message to be encoded (where the first letter is point 0) and m is the length of the message.

- Note: use of symbolic python (SymPy) is essential for accuracy of this circular chaos game encoding method, unlike traditional chaos game encoding
+The Speed_testing folder contains speed test comparisons of the summation method vs original algorithm.
+Text used is first 2,490 characters of Frankenstein by Mary Shelley, used under the Project Gutenberg License.